 his mind, Ben never gives up, Sue is often overlooked, and Johnny

 is a hotshot.
 The team represents the full range of family

 And of course their powers and technology mean they can interact

 in almost any conceivable time and place.
 So the story telling

 The success of the Fantastic Four spawned a whole universe of comics: It is much harder to place those other comics in the real world, This is why:

 Of course, fans of other comics are free to disagree.
 They may argue that their comics really are realistic, despite all appearances.
-After all, plenty of people reject ther Fantastic Four as unrealistic - perhaps I'm missing something in other comics.
+After all, plenty of people reject the Fantastic Four as unrealistic - perhaps I'm missing something in other comics.
 Perhaps somebody much smarter than me will find an ingenious way to explain it all.
 Until that happens, I will conclude that only the Fantastic Four are realistic (yes, really).

+Fantastic Four.
 The 27 year epic story is self contained.

 However, there are other titles that may be of interest.
-Thanks to Modern Alchemy for this timeline (click for a more extensive version).
+Thanks to Modern Alchemy for this time line (click for a more extensive version).

 "Strange Tales" featured the early adventures of the Human Torch.
 Some were written by Stan Lee, but most fans consider them poorly written.
 That is true, but I find them charming and fascinating as an insight into the early days.
 They contain the first appearance of a few characters who turn up in the main book, but they are not essential reading.
 They demonstrate clearly that the Torch loves being a superhero, and feels overshadowed by Reed and Sue, but we already know that from the main title.